 The first affiliate program for Pacifica Foundation was formally established during the early 1990s.
 However, relationships between Pacifica and independent community radio stations date back to the first years of community radio.
 Relationships evolved naturally between early community radio workers across the country when they shared resources and skills.
-The groundwork for the Pacifica affiliate program was laid by these pioneering collaborations.
+The groundwork for the Pacifica Affiliate Network was laid by these pioneering collaborations.

 KPFA-Pacifica founded the concept of community radio in the USA.
 As the station began to mature in the 1970s, KPFA veterans Lorenzo Milam and Jeremy Lansman traveled to other metropolitan areas, such as Seattle, St. Louis, Atlanta, or Columbia Missouri, to build new stations.
 They emulated the listener-sponsored radio model they had learned in Berkeley.